ymanasa2022/obsidian_notes/meeting_notes/matt_weeklys.md

 - [x] Weekly Meeting with Matt (F)
 - [x] BIOSTAT HW meeting (W)

+# Dec 18, 2023
+## Things discussed

+- Pull datasets from the papers
+	- [x] Martin 2012
+	- [x] Meng 2021
+	- [ ] Nishanth 2023
+	- find sets of compounds in these datasets
+	- test train split (see if they come with partitions)
+	- how similar are these to our compounds?
+		- MPLearn package
+		- MPLearn/bin/feature_substances -> can pass a smi and which type of fingerprint you want, it will produce fingerprints in a file (parquet file kind of like a pickle file)
+		- Molecule embedding notebook (google collaboration—shows how to install MPLearn package), molecule_embeddings -> takes a set of smiles, will create an embedding of the compounds and you can label different sets and it will show the molecules
+		- Can then directly embed them using embed script or can do similarly search using library_search
+		- Web2023 file for collab notebook.
+Doesn’t do similarity search

+- [x] Clean up TgCLP activities (take out doubles, clean up names, make sure each SMILES has a unique identifier)
+	- Fill out data resources tab (include path to spreadsheet)
+	- Make smiles+id file with all our compounds

+- Get Lantern RADR Ensemble to work

+- Covalent Ligands Literature Data Curation
+	- Potent, reactive
+	- Minutes on assay (20 min and has activity is not covalent, 2 day assay has activity is covalent, washout experiments are covalent)

 # Winter Break
 - [x] TLDR covalent docking dev
 - [ ] BBB predictions